cjs8487/PlayBingo/README.md

   access or existence of keys in the database.
 If there are no keys in the database, several API functions are completely unavailable without this

+### Shared
+1. cd into the shared directory
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to build this module in watch mode

 ### API
 1. cd to the api directory